parryc/thevoid/templates/leflan/language_k'iche'.md

 jas
 : what

+junik'pa
+: how many

 --EX--
 La utz awach?
 Are you well?
-Jas ub'ixik pa k'iche' 'amigo'?
+Jas ub'ixik pa k'iche' tzij 'amigo'?
 How do you say 'amigo' in K'iche'?
+Junik'pa ajunab'?
+How old are you?
 --ENDEX--

 ## Miscellaneous